dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 $$\text{Regulative rules} \, + \, \text{Institutional terms}= \text{Constitutive rules}$$

-For example, one can transform a regulative rule "if a bill is issued by the Bureau of Engraving and Printing, it can be used to pay for goods in the United States" into "Bills issued by the Bureau of Engraving and Printing count as money in the United States" by adding an institutional term "money".
+For example, one can transform a regulative rule "if a bill is issued by the Bureau of Engraving and Printing, it can be used to pay for goods in the United States" into "Bills issued by the Bureau of Engraving and Printing count as money in the United States" by adding an institutional term “money”.
 Now let us turn to the relationship between the concepts of rules, norms, conventions and institutions in rules-in-equilibria theory.

-## 2. Rules, norms and conventions
+### 2. Rules, norms and conventions
 What are the rules Guala and Hindriks are talking about?
 As they stipulate that institutions are norm-governed salient social practices, or behavioral regularities, rules are norms.
 It is the case for agent rules, though.
 So, what roles do norms play in institutions?
 Guala notes that social norms fulfill two functions highlighted by @north1990: they make behaviour more stable and more predictable.
 However, as noted by Searle, they introduce new behaviours, as well, and they do it by changing game payoffs.
 Norms help explain not only the persistence of institutions, but also its emergence.
 But if social norms are inherently important to institutions, what are they, and how do they differ from social institutions?

 @hindriks2019 elaborates on the definition of social institutions as norm-governed social practices and explicates how norms might govern practices.
 His main idea is that modeling social norms as sanctions with costs that agents incur for violating norms, is insufficient for its perception by agents as legitimate.
 According to the author, this account fails to capture the motivation by the norm itself and not by the costs of its violation.
 He claims that it is normative expectations and normative beliefs that complement sanctions as a source for norm existence and perception as legitimate.
 Social norm governs a practice if its participants are motivated to follow its rule to a noteworthy extent.